frioux/blog/content/pages/perl-2.md

 ```

 Play with that.
 It is pretty cool right?
 A couple things.
 First off, that weird
-[a-zA-Z\_] is a character class.
+`[a-zA-Z\_]` is a character class.
 Basically what it does is match any lowercase,
 uppercase, or underscore character.
 You could do:
-[abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ\_], but the - does what
+`[abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ\_]`, but the - does what
 you would guess.
 Character classes basically allow you to match any of a certain
-type of characters. [aeiouAEIOU] could be a vowel character class.
+type of characters. `[aeiouAEIOU]` could be a vowel character class.
 Now, there is
 a simpler, more perly way to do what I did above.
-In perl, \\w is the same as
+In perl, `\w` is the same as
-[a-zA-Z\_].
+`[a-zA-Z_]`.
 It means word character.
 Similarly, . is one of those shortcuts.
 It
 means match (almost) ANY character.
 I am pretty sure that it will not match
 newlines, unless you do something funny.

 Now the really cool part.
 The groups [ these: () ] automatically store what they
 matched into numbered variables.
 Hence why we have $1 and $2.
 Be careful with
 stuff like (()()).
 I think the big one is $1 and the inner ones are $2 and $3.
-Either way it's weired.
+Either way it's weird.
 Also note: $0 is the entire match, but that's not very
 useful normally.
 A couple other gnarly features:

 \\1 through \\9 refer to previous matches.
 So you could do: /(.+)\\1/ and it